wayfair-archive/tungstenjs/readme.md

 Tungsten.js has no hard dependency on [jQuery](https://github.com/jquery/jquery), and uses the jQuery-less [backbone.native](https://github.com/inkling/backbone.native) in its Backbone adaptor.

-Tungsten.js with the Backbone adaptor is ~45kb packed and gzipped.

 ## Backbone.js Adaptor

 Tungsten.js is pre-packaged with an adaptor for using Backbone.js.
 This adaptor is can be included via CommonJS or ES6 Modules at `tungstenjs/adaptors/backbone/index.js` and exposes base modules for Backbone (as well as a direct reference to Backbone itself).